Belly (rapper): 2015–2016: Signing to XO and Roc Nation

 In May 2015, after a five-year hiatus, Belly released his eighth mixtape Up for Days.
 It was his first project to be released under the record labels XO and Roc Nation and featured guest appearances by Travis Scott, Juelz Santana, French Montana and the Weeknd.
 Belly was also prominently featured on the Weeknd's sophomore album Beauty Behind the Madness in August 2015, earning writing credits on six of the fourteen songs: "Often", "The Hills", "Shameless", "Earned It", "In the Night" and "As You Are".
 On 24 November 2015, Belly formally signed to Roc Nation.

-In February 2016, Belly released the single "Zanzibar", featuring Juicy J. On 27 May, he released his ninth mixtape Another Day in Paradise, which featured guest appearances by Travis Scott, Lil Wayne, Kehlani, Starrah, Waka Flocka, Juicy J and B-Real Asal Hazel.
+In February 2016, Belly released the single "Zanzibar", featuring Juicy J. On 27 May, he released his ninth mixtape Another Day in Paradise, which featured guest appearances by Travis Scott, Lil Wayne, Kehlani, Starrah, Waka Flocka, Juicy J and B-Real.
 On 11 November, he released his tenth mixtape Inzombia.
 It featured guest appearances from Young Thug, Zack, Nav, Future, Ty Dolla $ign, Jadakiss and Ashanti.
 The mixtape was supported by two singles; "Consuela" and "The Day I Met You".
 Later that month, the Weeknd released his third studio album Starboy, with Belly earning writing credits on nine of the eighteen songs: "Party Monster", "False Alarm", "Rockin'", "Six Feet Under", "Love to Lay", "A Lonely Night", "Ordinary Life", "Nothing Without You" and "All I Know".

 2017–2018: Mumble Rap and Immigrant

 On 23 June 2017, Belly was featured on DJ Khaled's tenth studio album Grateful on the song "Interlude".
 On 6 October, he released his eleventh mixtape Mumble Rap, which was executive produced by Boi-1da.
 On 8 December, he was featured on Juicy J's fourth studio album Rubba Band Business on the song "On & On", which also featured Tory Lanez.

+Belly featured in Toronto's Canada Day celebrations at Nathan Phillips Square, where he received criticism for his profanity-laden performance.
+Belly was unapologetic, and sent out tweets denouncing censorship around his music, saying organizers were aware his performance would contain profanities.

 On 23 March 2018, Belly released the single "4 Days", featuring rapper YG and producer DJ Mustard.
 The song's music video was released three days later.
 He then released the single "Maintain" featuring Nav on 6 April, followed by the single "What You Want" featuring the Weeknd, which was released on 24 May.
 Both singles appeared on his second studio album, Immigrant, which was released on 12 October.
 The album also features guest appearances from Zack, French Montana, Meek Mill, Yo Gotti, and M.I.A.